 Requirements and Assessment

 Minimum Points Requirement: 480 points from the same sitting of the Leaving Certificate Examination.
 (Applicants must achieve both the required subjects and the points in the same sitting.)
-An Aptitude Test Completion of the required Admissions Test (HPAT-Ireland) Minimum A-Level Grades: A*A*A (A-Level) & c (AS) or equivalent combination plus HPAT-Ireland Test results (minimum combined score for 2014 was 720*. (*not all at 720 got offers).
+An Aptitude Test Completion of the required Admissions Test (HPAT-Ireland) Minimum A-Level Grades: A*A*A* & c (AS) or equivalent combination plus HPAT-Ireland Test results minimum combined score for 2014 was 720*. (*not all at 720 got offers).
 Leaving Certificate Entry Requirements:

 GY501 Medicine (5 year): In addition to the 6-year requirements, a H5 in Chemistry minimum.
 A merit order applies based on H5, if any, attained in the following: Biology, Physics, Physics/Chemistry or Agricultural Science.
-For further details, refer to the website: www.nuigalway.ie/courses/undergraduate-courses/surgeryobstetrics.html GY501 Medicine (6 year): Minimum Grade H5 in two subjects and passes in four other subjects at H or O level in the Leaving Certificate including Irish, English, another language, Mathematics, a laboratory science subject (i.e. Chemistry, Physics, Biology, Physics with Chemistry (joint) or Agricultural Science), and any other subject recognised for entry purposes.
+For further details, refer to the website: www.nuigalway.ie/courses/undergraduate-courses/surgeryobstetrics.html GY501 Medicine (6 year): Minimum Grade H5 in two subjects and passes in four other subjects at O6/ H7 level in the Leaving Certificate, including Irish, English, another language, Mathematics, a laboratory science subject (i.e. Chemistry, Physics, Biology, Physics with Chemistry (joint) or Agricultural Science), and any other subject recognised for entry purposes.

-From September 2012, it is intended that students entering the medical programme will have the opportunity also to engage a PhD degree through a period of dedicated research.
-This is done on an integrated schedule, so that at the end of a period that is likely to involve eight years successfully completed, both the medical degree and the PhD are conferred.
-Students of the medical programme who are interested will undergo a selection process at the mid-point of their medical studies, which includes an assessment of their academic performance to date and an interview.
+GY501 Medicine (8 year): Students entering the medical programme have the opportunity also to engage in a PhD degree through a period of dedicated research, so that after successful completion of a period that is likely to be eight years, both the medical degree and PhD are conferred.
+Students of the medical programme who are interested in doing a PhD will undergo a selection process at the mid-point of their medical studies, which includes an assessment of their academic performance to date and an interview.
 Limited financial support is provided for the additional three years.
 The programme and the research themes are agreed at the commencement of the research.
 Please contact the Medical School for further details (email@example.com).

 Please contact the Medical School for further details (firstname.lastname@example.org)